EverestAPI/EverestAPI.github.io/tutorials/firstcodemod.md

 ---
 title: "Your First Code Mod"
 _description: "What project template do I use?
 How do I make my options show up?
-This chapter lists some common code mod setup information."
+This page lists some common code mod setup information."
 ---

 # Your First Code Mod